A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 It’s worth noting that for this second option, you can select multiple zip codes.
 Thus, if you cater to a number of different regions, this option might be preferable.

-Once you select the option that suits best to your business, click ‘Next.’
+Once you select the option that best suits your business, click ‘Next.’

 In this step, you select the ‘category’ of your business.